jjensen/luaplus51-all/Src/Modules/wsapi/doc/us/manual.md

 <pre class="example">
 #!/usr/bin/env lua

-require "wsapi.fastcgi"
+local fastcgi = require "wsapi.fastcgi"
-require "hello"
+local hello = require "hello"
-wsapi.fastcgi.run(hello.run)
+fastcgi.run(hello.run)
 </pre>

 You may need to change *lua* to the name or your Lua interpreter executable.